crate/services-docs/docs/howtos/snapshot.rst

 CrateDB handles snapshots can be found in the CrateDB documentation about :ref:`snapshots <crate-reference:snapshot-restore>`.

-You may also want to read our reference on :ref:`the backup page on the CrateDB Cloud Console <overview-cluster-backups>`.
+You may also want to read the reference documentation on :ref:`the backup page on the CrateDB Cloud Console <overview-cluster-backups>`.

 .. rubric:: Table of contents